How to clean decking – experts reveal the best ways to scrub your deck with and without a pressure washer

 Whilst the weather is unpredictable, it’s best to work when the day is clear, and the deck is totally dry; allow a few days to pass since a downpour.
 Give the complete decking a thorough sweep, using a brush to get debris from between the cracks as best you can.

-There's a smart Decking Brush Set, £29 from Coopers of Stortford that boasts a wide, curved brush-head to first gather leaves and debris.
-Then a rugged flat brush-head to scrub away decking moss and a compact head with a steel hook to turf out tough weeds and moss from between grooves – nifty!
+There's a smart Roughneck decking brush set available at Amazon that boasts a heavy-duty scrubbing brush with 6 rows of steel bristles.
+Then an angled brush to scrub away decking moss with a built-in scraper head with a steel hook to turf out tough weeds and moss from between grooves.

 2. Apply a cleaning solution

 Alternatively, you can purchase a product made especially for cleaning decking.
-'Whilst you can use soap water, a specialist product such as Jeyes Patio and Decking Power is likely to be more effective to get rid of stubborn moss and algae,' says Sophie Herrmann, spokesperson for Jeyes Fluid.
+'Whilst you can use soap water, a specialist product such as Jeyes Patio and Decking Power (which you can get at Amazon) is likely to be more effective to get rid of stubborn moss and algae,' says Sophie Herrmann, spokesperson for Jeyes Fluid.
 'Mix it with water, pour it on and leave it to do its work.'

 Whatever product you're using, be sure to follow the manufacturer's instructions on how to apply, timings and how to rinse away.